Looking for something?

 I have been messing around with pork belly, which is readily available at my new local market.
 You can’t go wrong with this stuff.
 I followed David Chang’s simple method in the Momofuku Cookbook: rub it with a salt/sugar cure, … Continue reading

-A little oil and a lot of vinegar brings stodgy garbanzos to life.
+A little oil and a lot of vinegar brings stodgy garbanzos to life in this chickpea salad.
 Adapted from Annie Somerville’s Fields of Greens, by far the best of the three Greens cookbooks.
 4 servings.
-Ingredients: 15-oz can garbanzo beans, drained (or equivalent amount … Continue reading
+Ingredients: 15-oz can garbanzo beans, … Continue reading

 The Mrs. treated us to a Korean fried chicken meal at Momofuku Noodle Bar on Manhattan’s Lower East Side.
 You get two whole chickens for a Benjamin, one fried up Korean style and southern style, and assorted condiments.
 They can … Continue reading